 By default, the pcap and traffic recordings files are copied from ABC SBC nodes to ABC Monitor using basic rsync protocol, which works without any extra configuration.
 If needed, rsync over TLS can be used if enabled in Global config on ABC SBC side.

 The https access to ABC Monitor GUI uses automatically created self-signed certificate by default.
-If real trusted certificate is going to be used, it can be imported using the following steps on the ABC Monitor server:
+If real trusted certificate is going to be used, it can be imported using the gui Settings.